drshahizan/Python-big-data/assignment/ass7/hpdp/readme.md

 Don't forget to hit the :star: if you like this repo.

 # Assignment 7: Comparison between libraries
+The assignment entails a comprehensive comparison of libraries optimized for big data applications, focusing on the challenges encountered when handling massive datasets using Pandas.
+Acknowledging the inherent limitations of Pandas, the exploration of alternative libraries, including Dask, Modin, Polars, and Vaex, becomes imperative for more effective and scalable data processing solutions.

 ## [Template: Project big data](./sample/compare_big_data.ipynb)

 ## 🚀 Instructions

-1. You need to use a dataset that is larger than 1 GB.
-You can get the dataset from [Kaggle](https://www.kaggle.com/datasets) or [Dataset Search](https://datasetsearch.research.google.com/).
-2. Make sure you create a link to enable your dataset to be used on Google Colab.
+1. **Dataset Selection (Minimum Size: 1 GB):** Choose a dataset larger than 1 GB from reputable sources such as [Kaggle](https://www.kaggle.com/datasets) or [Dataset Search](https://datasetsearch.research.google.com/).
+Ensure that you provide a link enabling your dataset's utilization on Google Colab.

-3. Please create operations related to big data that allow the dataset to be used.
+2. **Google Colab Compatibility:** Create the necessary operations and configurations that facilitate the seamless use of your chosen dataset on Google Colab.
+Include a link to your Google Colab notebook in your submission.

+3. **Big Data Operations:** Implement operations specifically designed for big data within your chosen libraries (Pandas, Dask, Vaex, Modin) to maximize their capabilities in processing large datasets.

-4. You need to use at least three libraries related to big data processing such as Pandas, Dask, Vaex and Modin.
-5. Please compare the processing results from the selected libraries.
+4. **Library Comparison:** Utilize at least three libraries related to big data processing (Pandas, Dask, Vaex, Modin) in your project.
+Systematically compare the processing results obtained from each library, highlighting their strengths and weaknesses in handling significant volumes of data.

-6. You need to use the concept of Exploratory Data Analysis (EDA) on this project.
+5. **Exploratory Data Analysis (EDA):** Apply the concept of Exploratory Data Analysis (EDA) to gain meaningful insights from your dataset.
+Use visualizations, statistical measures, and other relevant EDA techniques to enhance your understanding of the data.

+6. Ensure that your submission is well-documented, providing a detailed explanation of the steps taken, insights gained, and a comprehensive evaluation of the performance of each library.

 ## 🌟 Project: Solutions